RustAudio/rust-jack/README.md

 If the tests are failing, a possible gotcha may be timing issues.

 1. Rust runs tests in parallel, it may be possible that the jack server is not keeping up.
-Set the environment variable `RUN_TEST_THREADS` to 1.
+Set the environment variable `RUST_TEST_THREADS` to 1.
 2. Increase the value of `DEFAULT_SLEEP_TIME` in `test.rs`.

 Another case can be that libjack is broke.
 Try switching between libjack and